paxdotdev/pax/README.md

 Pax _snaps on_ to a Rust codebase to create expressive GUIs or graphical scenes, connected to Rust application logic.

+Some use-cases:

+- Cross-platform GUIs
+- Interactive cartoons and animations
+- Games
+- 2D documents, 2D/3D mixed media
+- Generative and procedural art, digital experimental media
+- Data visualizations
+- Visual design tooling

 #### Low-level, fast, and universal

 Every program made with Pax compiles via Rust to machine code: Web Assembly in browsers and LLVM for native platforms.
-It's very fast and carries a small disk/network footprint.
+It's very fast and very small.

 Pax is "write once, deploy everywhere."
 Native techniques are applied maximally, including for text rendering, form controls, and scrolling.